Cave Diver Risks All To Explore Places 'Where Nobody Has Ever Been'

 On how she remains calm when things go wrong on a dive

-When something terrible happens, it's really easy for your mind to just explode into these like chattering monkeys.
+When something terrible happens, it's really easy for your mind to just explode into these, like, chattering monkeys.
 It's like your emotions want to take over.
 You start to breathe fast, your heart beat starts to race, and you have to turn that all off.
 So I take a really deep breath and try and slow my heart, slow my breathing and then just focus on pragmatic small steps.
 Like, the big picture of survival is sometimes so hard to see, but we always know what we can do to make the next best step towards survival.
 So it's really all about controlling emotions and controlling your breathing.

-On the unusual creatures she's encountered in underwater caves
+On the unusual creatures she has encountered in underwater caves

-Caves are filled with remarkable life-forms that we barely understand.
+Caves are filled with remarkable life forms that we barely understand.
 We're barely even beginning to document these new species.
-There were animals living inside the Earth that don't live by photosynthesis, and many of these animals have no eyes, no pigment, but they have remarkable sensory capabilities.
+There were animals living inside the earth that don't live by photosynthesis, and many of these animals have no eyes, no pigment, but they have remarkable sensory capabilities.
 And all of these animals, with these unique characteristics, may be able to teach us an awful lot about evolution, about survival, maybe even about new chemical and drug compounds that are of use to humanity.

 On the importance of being scared